u0052041/How-to-build-an-elastic-structure/README.md

 #### Cloudfront

-In the Cloudfront Website, cache can be cutomized.
+In the Cloudfront Website, cache can be customized.
 Reducing the duration allows you to serve dynamic content.
 Increasing the duration means your users get better performance.

 1. Click On the **Service** menu, click **CloudFront**.